NikiforovAll/nikiforovall.github.io/_posts/2021-03-23-endpoint-route-builder-extension-pattern.md

 });
 ```

+Middleware can exist as simple inline methods or as complex, reusable classes.
 If you don't like `RequestDelegate` notation/form.
 You can use [IApplicationBuilder.UseMiddleware](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.usemiddlewareextensions.usemiddleware) extension method to add middleware as a class and access an endpoint from parameter (`HttpContext`).

 ```csharp
 // Startup.cs